 The monumental work of Zeng Fanzhi, a contemporary Chinese artist born in 1964, was inspired by the Leonardo da Vinci’s painting of the same title.
 This work boldly demonstrates the transformation of the Chinese society under the influence of capitalism during the economic reform that took place in the 90s.
 It was sold for $23.3 million at the Sotheby’s auction in Hong Kong, making Zeng the most expensive living Asian artist.

 “Lullaby, the Seasons Spring,” 2002

-“Lullaby, the Seasons Spring” is a 3 meters wide steel cabinet that contains more than 6,000 individually painted and hand-crafted pills created by well-known Damien Hirst, born in 1965.
-Being an allegory for the changing seasons, the cabinet represents the artist’s series of “Medical Cabinets,” dating from 1988.
+“Lullaby, the Seasons Spring” is a 3 meters wide steel cabinet that contains more than 6,000 individually painted and hand-crafted pills created by Damien Hirst (born in 1965).
+Being an allegory for the changing seasons, the cabinet represents the artist’s series of “Medical Cabinets” dating from 1988.
 This amazing work made Damien Hirst one of the highest-paid living artists when in 2007 it was sold at Sotheby’s for $22.8 million.
 According to some reports, the “Lullaby, the Seasons Spring” was bought by Emir of Qatar.